A New Philosophy of Academic Ranking: Rethinking College and University Rankings from the Ground Up

 For ranking companies to stay in business and earn their keep, they need therefore to be doing more than simply optimizing one and only one criterion.
 That is, of course, unless they find a master criterion that captures what is truly best about higher education.
 (More on this in a later section, where we make the case that at AcademicInfluence.com we have indeed found such a master criterion.)
-But the point for now is this: all the single criteria considered by existing academic ranking organizations to date have come up short, which has led, universally in this business, to the use of multiple criteria and their joint optimization.
+But the point for now is this: each single criterion considered by existing academic ranking organizations to date has come up short, which has led, universally in this business, to the use of multiple criteria and their joint optimization.

 So, in order to be seen as doing something valuable and interesting, all existing academic ranking companies engage in multicriteria optimization.
 This assertion holds without exception.
 It is true that some popular rankings focus exclusively on a single criterion.
-For instance, Forbes, the money and business magazine, ranks schools in terms of return on investment (ROI).
-ROI is their master criterion, and they are in their rights to use it -- it is probably the most relevant criterion for their readership.
+For instance, Forbes, the money and business magazine, has traditionally ranked schools in terms of return on investment (ROI).
+ROI is their master criterion, and they are in their rights to use it — it is probably the most relevant criterion for their readership.
 Even so, Forbes is not primarily in the business of ranking schools and degree programs.

 Organizations for whom academic rankings are their lifeblood, however, have turned multicriteria optimization into an art form.
 The most prominent of these ranking organizations are